 Notice/Awareness Web sites must disclose their information practices before collecting (core principle): data.
-Includes identification of collector, uses of data, other recipient of data, nature of collection (active/inactive), voluntary or required, consequences of refusal, and steps taken to protect confidentiality, integrity, and quality of data.
+Includes identification of collector, uses of data, other recipients of data, nature of collection (active/inactive), voluntary or required, consequences of refusal, and steps taken to protect confidentiality, integrity, and quality of data.
 Choice/Consent There must be a choice regime in place allowing consumers to choose (core principle): how their information will be used for secondary purposes other than supporting the transaction, including internal use and transfer to third parties.
-Access/Participation: : Consumers should be able to review and control the accuracy and completeness of data collected about them in a timely, inexpensive process.
+Access/Participation: Consumers should be able to review and control the accuracy and completeness of data collected about them in a timely, inexpensive process.
 Security: Data collection must take responsible steps to assure that consumer information is accurate and secure from unauthorized use.
-Enforcement: orcement: There must be in place a mechanism to enforce FIP principles.
-There must be in place a mechanism to enforce FIP principles. can involve self-regulation, legislation giving consumers legal remedies for violation, or federal statutes and regulations.
+Enforcement: There must be in place a mechanism to enforce FIP principles.
+This can involve self-regulation, legislation giving consumers legal remedies for violation, or federal statutes and regulations.